 Down here, I only include a few of my top-favorite hotels close to Chania’s different attractions.
 In each case I will point you in the right direction to find the best hotels in your area of interest.

-Agii Apostoli – Domes Noruz Autograph Collection (Adults Only)
+Agii Apostoli – Domes Noruz Autograph Collection

 The areas of Platanias, Kato Stalos, Agia Marina, and Agii Apostoli are Chania’s place of choice for all-inclusive resorts and nightlife.
 Indeed, some of the best hotel chains in the region are in this area.
 When it comes to top-accommodation in exclusive and beautiful suites, no other place beats the standards of Domes Noruz.